Jennifer was born to Lyle and Kendra six months after their shotgun wedding, they liked to tell people as they winked at each other.

 “I don’t care how much it costs…” Kendra tried to object, but when she heard her voice it sounded dramatic and emotional.
 She leaned back in her chair and decided to listen.
 Jennifer was content to be in her carrier, but Kendra took her out and held her close to her chest.

 “You know,” Dr. Leifle spoke carefully.
 “Parents believe that recovery exists on many levels.
 Many of my patients have worked with their children to do something they call ‘Early intensive behavioral intervention’…” she reached behind her for a large pamphlet that she handed to Lyle.
 “If you’re willing, it’s worth a shot.
-I must be honest and tell you that a substantial portion, somewhere just over half of children, do not recover.
-Even after having received the best possible treatment available.”
+I must be honest and tell you that a substantial portion, somewhere just over half of children, experience no change.”

 Lyle and Kendra read the pamphlet and hardly heard the last part.
 Jennifer accepted her mothers arms for a few more minutes before wiggling and then spitting up.
 Kendra put her back in her carrier.

 Kendra’s full time job the next two years was working with her daughter.
 While her friends with children made play dates and went to the park and posted pictures on instagram, Kendra warred against the phantom autism threatening to steal her daughter.
 An Applied Behavior Analyst (ABA) worked tirelessly alongside of her two days a week, believing that breakthrough would come after rewards and positive reinforcement of all things.

 Kendra found her life to be noble, but unromantic.
 It was a lesson in patience; slow and deliberate.
 She learned how to speak in a voice that was never raised, no matter how frustrated she would become.
 She learned that naps were essential, for her as well as Jennifer, as were early bedtimes.